samrustan/Traffic-Sign-CNN/writeup_template.md

 The code for training the model is located in the tenth cell of the ipython notebook.

 To train the model, I used a training-validation-test solution.
-I chose a relatively low number of epochs for a couple reasons, I wanted to know the least amount of training that would be required to train the model _and_ I had many issues with AWS EC2 service that I ended up using a MacBook CPU to run the training session.
+I chose a relatively low number of epochs for a couple reasons, I wanted to know the least amount of training that would be required to train the model.

 The training examples are batched in sizes of 128 and fed to the model in a for loop.
 Training accuracy is compared to validation accuracy and after 20 Epochs, the training accuracy reached 100% by the 20th Epoch and the validation acurracy was at 97%.
 This gives me some pause as it seems too high for the low amount of epochs I used.

+I plotted the

-####5.
-Describe the approach taken for finding a solution.
+#### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.